IOCCC image by Matt Zucker

 For HTML content, the bin directory tools make use of HTML fragments from the inc directory as well as various JSON files and other content from the IOCCC GitHub repo.

-All tools in this directory support a number of options that can be used to get help, diagnose problems, see progress etc. These options are as follows:
+With the exception of the awk(1) and sed(1) scripts, all the tools in this directory support a number of options that can be used to get help, diagnose problems, see progress etc. These options are described below.

 Get help / usage string of a tool